 After Sunnyside was laid out and lots went on sale in San Francisco in 1891, there were a lot of unusual newspaper advertisements pushing property sales in the new district during that first year.
 (More wacky Sunnyside ads in the second post in this series here.)

 Recently a marvelous panorama taken about 1912 came my way.
-Sunnyside can be seen in the distance.
-The image reveals a feature from the neighborhood’s past–a giant hillside sign in the style of the one in Hollywood that was also placed as a real estate advertisement.
-However, Sunnyside’s sign preceded the more famous one by at least ten years–though of course ours didn’t last.
+Sparsely populated Sunnyside can be seen in the distance.
+The image also revealed a remarkable feature from the neighborhood’s past—a giant hillside sign in the style of the one in Hollywood, which was also placed as a real estate advertisement in its day.
+However, Sunnyside’s sign preceded the more famous one by at least ten years—though of course unlike the one in Hollywood, Sunnyside’s did not last.